jcmf/imbroglio/README.md

 browser and pick up again later without having to do anything special;

-* looks nice -- decent fonts, real quotes, real dashes, enough white space to read by, works fine on tiny phones, maybe some illustrations and a soundtrack if you want them -- you know, the basics;
+* looks nice -- decent fonts, proper dashes and quotes, enough white space to read by, works fine on tiny phones, maybe some illustrations and a soundtrack if you want them -- you know, the basics;